shystruk/create-react-redux-app-structure/README.md

 ## Getting Started ##
 You can download the repository or install through npm `npm i create-react-redux-app-structure`.

-As CLI is not supported yet and you installed the package through npm go to `node_modules/create-react-redux-app-structure` for getting app structure.
+As CLI is not supported yet and you have installed the package through npm, go to `node_modules/create-react-redux-app-structure` to get app structure.

 ### Installation ###
 **`npm install`** or **`yarn install`**